beachball

 Setting options for publishing

 Most beachball publish options such as --access and --registry can be set in the beachball config if they don't interfere with other commands.
-(If you're publishing to a private feed, registry should be set in the config, since it's also used by the sync command.)
+As of v3, commitMessage can also be used to customize --message for publish.
 For example:

 /** @type {Partial<import('beachball').RepoOptions>} */